akinovak/cryptobazaar-impl/README.md

 Alternatively, you can run the benchmarks via `Docker` by executing `docker build .` in the root folder.

 **Note:** The runtime of the benchmarks depends on the used hardware.
-For example, on an Apple MacBook Pro M2 Max, they take about `1h` to finish.
+For example, on an Apple MacBook Pro M2 Max with 96 GB RAM, the benchmarks take about `1h` to finish.

 ## Attribution